In One Day, Two Babies Born In Same SC Hospital Named Romeo & Juliet

 — Laura ????️???????????????? (@eponinetaire) February 12, 2017

 What do you think of Shakespearean names?
-Do you think the fates had a hand in this star-crossed meeting?
+Do you think the fates had a hand in this star-crossed, or perhaps, star-favored, meeting?

 [Featured Image by Seth Wenig/AP Images]